 In May 2023 the Council endorsed stages of an overall Master Plan for the Goldfields Oasis Recreation Centre.
 Opportunities for financial funding were identified through State and Federal Government grants.
-Applications for these have been submitted by the City and are pending approval.
-Additional consultations on the Master Plan may also be needed as the Council strategically reviews and merge stages for the best resident experience at the Goldfields Oasis.
+Applications for these have been submitted by The City and are pending approval.
+Additional consultations on the Master Plan may also be needed as the Council strategically review and merge stages for the best resident experience at the Goldfields Oasis.

-Airport Masterplan
+• Airport Masterplan

 Last year the City initiated consultations with regulators, community groups and various stakeholders to design a sustainable Airport Master Plan for Kalgoorlie-Boulder Airport.
 Critical design areas within the Master Plan were identified and prioritised based on safety and risk, passenger and resident experience, infrastructure costs, efficiencies, innovation, and compliance.
-The City recognises the importance of the Airport and aims to continue working on the Master Plan, sharing its approach on the proposed future-fit phases.
-The City is also making a concerted effort to advocate for alternative routes, and increase the number of carriers and flights to help meet passenger demand.

-• WA Regional Capitals Alliance
+The City recognises the importance of the Airport and aims to continue working on the Master Plan, sharing it's approach on the proposed future fit phases.
+The City is also making a concerted effort to advocate for alternative routes, and increase the number of carriers and flights to help meet passenger demand. • WA Regional Capitals Alliance communities at all levels of Government.